pyeve/eve/README.rst

   endpoints.
 How about example.com/api/v1/<endpoint>?
 Both prefix and version are as easy to set up as setting a configuration variable.

 - **Authentication**.
-Basic Authentication (RFC-2617) is supported.
+Customizable Basic Authentication (RFC-2617), Token-based authentication and HMAC-based Authentication are supported.
 You can lockdown the whole API or just some endpoints.
 You can also restrict CRUD commands, like allowing open read-only access while restricting edits, inserts and deletes to authorized users.
 Role-based access control is supported as well.

 Installation
 ------------